Chickery's Travels

 Step 3: Read Reviews

-Before booking a stay I always read the reviews on Trip Advisor and RV Park and Campground Reviews.
-You can read them for free, but if you have the paid RV Life / RV Trip Wizard package, you’ll get additional details on the reviews.
+Before booking a stay I always read the reviews on Trip Advisor and the Campground Reviews on Trip Wizard.
 When reading reviews I consider the following:

 • Over time we have learned that some folks just like to complain.
 In addition, when you’re smoking mad about something, you want to log on to the internet and share it with the world.
 Therefore, we take emotionally charged reviews with a grain of salt.
 You can usually tell when reading the review if a person was mad at the time.